 A system like ownCloud sometimes requires tasks to be done on a regular basis without requiring user interaction or hindering ownCloud’s performance.
 For that reason, as a system administrator you can configure background jobs (for example, database clean-ups) to be executed without any user interaction.

-background command to select which scheduler you want to use for controlling background jobs.
+Use the occ background command set to select which scheduler you want to use for controlling.

 You can schedule Cron jobs in three ways: Cron, Webcron, or AJAX.
 These can all be configured in the admin settings menu.
 However, the recommended method is to use Cron.
 The following sections describe the differences between each method.